macnod/dc-affinity/README.md

 # dc-affinity
-A demonstration of the effects of measuring Euclidean Distance between trigram vectors.
+A demonstration of the awesome effects of measuring Euclidean Distance between trigram vectors.